elopay/slate/source/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-secret | String | elopage api_secret which can be generated and found in your dashboard under Settings > Integrations key | String | Your personal elopage API key which you can generate in your dashboard: Settings > Integrations id | Number | Pricing plan ID is sent with the get sales page request.
+secret | String | elopage api_secret which can be generated and found in your dashboard under Apps > Integrations key | String | Your personal elopage API key which you can generate in your dashboard: Apps > Integrations id | Number | Pricing plan ID is sent with the get sales page request.